alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 ### The shape of the graph is frozen

-One cycle is allowed — `Algebraic`, `Integer`, `List`, `Rational`, `String`, `Transcendental` — and the loader refuses any other.
-That group is intrinsic: cross-kind arithmetic means each numeric kind names the others, a String's characters ARE a `List<String>`, and both `parse`s consume a String.
-A new cycle anywhere, or a seventh file joining that one, means an import closed a circle nobody decided on. `EXPECTED_CYCLE` in `packages/compiler/src/enricher/stdlib.ts` is where it is stated.
+Two cycles are allowed — `Algebraic`, `Integer`, `List`, `Rational`, `String`, `Transcendental`, and the pair `Optional`, `Result` — and the loader refuses any other.
+The first group is intrinsic: cross-kind arithmetic means each numeric kind names the others, a String's characters ARE a `List<String>`, and both `parse`s consume a String.
+The second is the pair of failure carriers, and it is intrinsic for the same kind of
+reason: `Optional::toResult(failingWith:)` supplies the reason an Optional never had, and `Result::value()` and `reason()` answer the two Cases as Optionals, so each file names the other in a signature.
+The alternative was a static `Result.of(_ optional, failingWith:)` on the Result side alone, which keeps the graph a tree and reads backwards in a chain.
+A new cycle anywhere, or a file joining one of these, means an import closed a circle nobody decided on. `EXPECTED_CYCLES` in `packages/compiler/src/enricher/stdlib.ts` is where they are stated.

+`ResultList` is in `List.es` beside `OptionalList` for the same graph: it narrows a List by what its items are, and declaring it in `Result.es` would make that file name `List.es`, which names `Optional.es`, which names it back.

 Two files sit on a line for the same reason `Comparable` does. `Orderable.es` extends `Comparable` and is written on the four inequalities `Comparable`